gciaooo/fluxtwin/README.md

 To hook electronic devices to each other, go to the Inspector window on their respective Component scripts and add their parent to the field.
 The project will automatically create a graphical hook between the devices.

 > [!INFO]
-> Hook between CircuitLine and WallPlug is still not implemented.
+> Graphical hook between CircuitLine and WallPlug is still not implemented.

 #### Appliances
 The class of commodity devices used in an household.
 Graphically represented as a squared Sprite.